StevenClontz/prof.clontz.org/classes/2018/06/ma125/index.md

 In MyLab Math, each student will complete an individualized Study Plan that reflects their progress through the course material.
-Each section of the textbook covered in class is associated with up to four Objectives, each worth one Mastery Point (MP).
+Each section of the textbook covered in class is associated with up to five (usually four) Objectives, each worth one Mastery Point.
 Each Objective may be practiced by using the Practice button in the Study Plan.

 Each section is also associated with a Quiz (available under Assignments).